hasura/learn-graphql/services/backend/auth-server/README.md

 ### Authenticate JWT using GraphQL Engine

 The GraphQL engine comes with built in JWT authentication.
-You will need to start the engine with the same secret/key as the JWT auth server using the environment variable `HASURA_GRAPHQL_JWT_SECRET` (HASURA_GRAPHQL_ACCESS_KEY is also required see the docs)
+You will need to start the engine with the same secret/key as the JWT auth server using the environment variable `HASURA_GRAPHQL_JWT_SECRET` (HASURA_GRAPHQL_ADMIN_SECRET is also required to set this up).
+Read more in [docs](https://docs.hasura.io/1.0/graphql/manual/auth/authentication/jwt.html#running-with-jwt)

 In your GraphQL engine you will need to add permissions for a user named `user` with read permissions on the table and columns.